🎉 Second Edition Released 🎉

 )

-description: "Publishes sections built from received menu and given grouping closure"
+await confirmation("Publishes sections built from received menu and given grouping closure") { confirm in

 viewModel